 Ordinarily, I do not like to have two tours in one day.
 An ideal 24 hours in Krakow for me would have one walking tour, one museum, and then a nice dinner at a restaurant.
 But I make an exception for evening food tours.
 An evening food tour is just like dinner at a restaurant, except you have a progressive dinner at several restaurants.
 Plus you get to meet people!

 I was joined on my food tour by the guide, whom I shall call Margaret, and a friendly lady from the United States making her first trip to Poland.

 1) craft beer

-The first stop on the 24 hours in Krakow food tour was a cozy little bar called Bonobo.
+The first stop on the 24 hours in Krakow food tour was a cozy little bar named after a monkey.
 You know the hipsters have arrived in Krakow because they have brought craft beer with them!
 I always like local beer because it tends to be more flavorful than the mass-produced stuff.
 I’m no beer snob; I just don’t want to drink something that tastes like either warm or cold pee.

 Also craft beer has better names.
 My favorite was Czarny Kot because it means black cat, and I love cats.
 It’s my dream to be a crazy cat lady when I grow up.